John Glenn: 1974 Senate campaign

 In 1973, President Nixon ordered Attorney General Elliot Richardson to fire Watergate special prosecutor Archibald Cox.
 Richardson refused and resigned in protest, triggering the Saturday Night massacre.
-Ohio Senator William Saxbe, elected in 1968, was appointed attorney general.
+Ohio senator William Saxbe, elected in 1968, was appointed attorney general.
 Both Glenn and Metzenbaum sought the vacated seat, which was to be filled by Governor John Gilligan.
 Gilligan was planning on a presidential or vice-presidential run in the near future, and offered Glenn the lieutenant governor position, with the thought that Glenn would ascend to governor when Gilligan was elected to a higher position.
-The Ohio Democratic party backed this solution to avoid what was expected to be a divisive primary battle between Metzenbaum and Glenn.
+The Ohio Democratic Party backed this solution to avoid what was expected to be a divisive primary battle between Metzenbaum and Glenn.
 He declined, denouncing their attempts as "bossism" and "blackmail".
 Glenn's counteroffer suggested that Gilligan fill the position with someone other than Metzenbaum or Glenn so neither would have an advantage going into the 1974 election.
 Metzenbaum's campaign agreed to back Gilligan in his governor re-election campaign, and Metzenbaum was subsequently appointed in January 1974 to the vacated seat.
 At the end of Saxbe's term, Glenn challenged Metzenbaum in the primary for the Ohio Senate seat.

 Glenn's campaign changed their strategy after the 1970 election.
 In 1970, Glenn won most of the counties in Ohio but lost in those with larger populations.
 The campaign changed its focus, and worked primarily in the large counties.
 In the primary, Metzenbaum contrasted his strong business background with Glenn's military and astronaut credentials and said that his opponent had "never held a payroll".
 Glenn's reply became known as the "Gold Star Mothers" speech.
 He told Metzenbaum to go to a veterans' hospital and "look those men with mangled bodies in the eyes and tell them they didn't hold a job.
 You go with me to any Gold Star mother and you look her in the eye and tell her that her son did not hold a job".
-He defeated Metzenbaum 54 to 46 percent before defeating Ralph Perk (the Republican mayor of Cleveland) in the general election, beginning a Senate career which would continue until 1999.
+He defeated Metzenbaum 54 to 46 percent before defeating Ralph Perk (the Republican mayor of Cleveland) in a landslide in the general election, winning every county in the state and beginning a Senate career which would continue until 1999.